RHIT-CSSE/csse332/Homework/LinuxInstall/README.md

 -   Windows programs that emulate a linux environment (e.g. cygwin)
 -   MacOS

-There are two ways you can install linux.
+There are three ways you can install linux.

 # A Virtual Machine

-This is the easiest solution (it might be slightly slower to use though, depending on your hardware).
+This is the historically the most common approach.

 We've created a virtualbox virtual machine and we've pre-installed all the needed packages.
 To use it you must install virtualbox for you